aziabatz/cunqa/README.md

 >```
 >**Note:** The "noise" key must be filled with a json with noise instructions supported by the chosen simulator.

+> **Important:** Several `qraise` commands can be executed one after another to raise as many QPUs as desired, each one having its own configuration, independently of the previous ones.
+The `getQPUs()` method presented in the section below will collect all the raised QPUs.

 ### 2. Python Program Example
 Once the QPUs are raised, they are ready to execute any quantum circuit.
 The following script shows a basic workflow.